Santiago Bernabeu Stadium is the home of Real Madrid, the most fantastic football club of the 20th century.

 If money isn’t an issue, we highly recommend you book the Guided Bernabeu Tour.

-Both the tours follow the same route, and visitors get to see the same places of interest within Stadium Santiago Bernabeu.
+Both the tours follow the same route, and visitors can see the same places of interest within Stadium Santiago Bernabeu.

 All visitors on a Santiago Bernabeu Tour get to see and experience the following –